-The name of the "doctor" was Deacon Frost, in reality a bloodthirsty vampire.
+The "doctor's" name was Deacon Frost, in reality a bloodthirsty vampire.
 Frost feasted on Blade's mother during Blade's birth, killing her, and accidentally passing along certain enzymes in his own blood to the infant.
-This process turned Blade into a Dhampir - one who has been touched, but not converted, by a vampire.
+This process turned Blade into a Dhampir: one who has been touched, but not converted, by a vampire.

-This resulted in Blade's superhuman abilities, such as immunity to being turned, ability to "smell" supernatural creatures, and greatly prolonged lifespan.
+This resulted in Blade's superhuman abilities, such as immunity to being turned, the ability to "smell" supernatural creatures, and a significantly prolonged lifespan.
 This also caused Blade's sensitivity to bright light.
-Frost was driven off by Blade's mother’s coworkers before he could kill the infant as well.
+Frost was driven off by Blade's mother's coworkers before he could kill the infant as well.
 They raised him until he was nine years old.
-Though he lacked superhuman physical prowess, he trained himself to become an Olympic-level athlete and formidable hand-to-hand combatant.
-Most notably, he became an expert with edged weapons and especially knives and daggers.
+Though Blade lacked superhuman physical prowess, he trained himself to become an Olympic-level athlete and formidable hand-to-hand combatant.
+Most notably, he became an expert with edged weapons, especially knives and daggers.

 Blade was created by Marv Wolfman and Gene Colan and first appeared in Tomb of Dracula #10 (1973) .